Anne Tolley

-Anne Merrilyn Tolley JP (née Hicks, born 1 March 1953) is a New Zealand politician and former member of the New Zealand House of Representatives representing the National Party.
-She was New Zealand's first female Minister of Education from 2008 to 2011 and the first Minister for Children from 2016 to 2017.
-During the Fifth National Government, she was also Minister of Social Development, Minister of Corrections, Minister of Police and Minister of Local Government.
-She served as Deputy Speaker of the House of Representatives from 2017 to 2020.
-She is currently the Chair of the Commission overseeing the Tauranga City Council, which was appointed after a review in 2020 identified significant governance problems within the Council.
+Anne Merrilyn Tolley JP (née Hicks; born 1 March 1953) is a New Zealand politician.

+Tolley was elected as a member of the Napier City Council in 1986 and served as deputy mayor from 1989 until 1995.
+In 1999 she was elected to Parliament as a list MP representing the National Party.
+She was unseated in 2002 but returned in 2005 as the new East Coast MP.
+Between 2008 and 2017 she was a senior minister in the Fifth National Government, holding the offices of Minister of Education, Minister of Social Development, Minister of Corrections, Minister of Police and Minister of Local Government.
+She established Oranga Tamariki and was the first Minister for Children from 2016 to 2017.

+She was Deputy Speaker of the House of Representatives from 2017 to 2020.
+In 2021 she was appointed chair of the commission overseeing the Tauranga City Council.

 Early life and family

 Tolley was born in Wellington on 1 March 1953, the daughter of Mary Margaret Hicks (née Norris) and her husband Ronald James Hicks.
 She was educated at Colenso High School (now William Colenso College) in Napier, and spent time as a Rotary exchange student in Allentown, Pennsylvania, United States.
 She went on to gain a diploma in computer programming.
 In 1973 she married Allan Hunt Tolley, and the couple had three children.
 With her husband, Tolley ran a boutique hotel in Napier.